Mokrani Revolt: Cremieux decree

 The first signs of actual revolt appeared in the mutiny of a squadron of the 3rd Regiment of Spahis in January 1871.
 The spahis (Muslim cavalry troopers in the French Army of Africa) refused to be sent to fight in metropolitan France, claiming that they were only required to serve in Algeria.
-This mutiny began in Moudjebeur, near Ksar Boukhari on January 20, 1871, spread to Aïn Guettar (in the region of modern Khemissa, near Souk Ahras) on January 23, 1871, and soon reached El Tarf and Bouhadjar.
+This mutiny began in Moudjebeur, near Ksar Boukhari on January 20, 1871, spread to Aïn Guettar (in the region of modern Khemissa, near Souk Ahras) on January 23, 1871, and soon reached El Taref and Bouhadjar.

 Cheikh Mokrani's dissidence

 The mutiny at Aïn Guettar involved the mass desertion of several hundred men and the killing of several officers.
 It took on a particular significance for the Rezgui family, whose members maintained that France, recently defeated by the Prussians, was a spent force and that now was the time for a general uprising.
 The Hanenchas responded to this call, killing fourteen colonists in their territory; Souk Ahras was besieged from 26th to 28 January, before being relieved by a French column, who then put down the insurgency and condemned five men to death.

 Mokrani submitted his resignation as bachagha in March 1871, but the army replied that only the civil government could now accept it.
 In reply, Mokrani wrote to General Augeraud, subdivisional commander at Sétif: